-But the time came when restrictions eased and summer was finally here.
+But the time came when restrictions eased and summer holiday in Switzerland was finally here.

 With the borders still having a tight control of who could come in to Switzerland, and no international flights landing in Zürich nor Geneva due to Covid-19, we went for it.